 For maximum reliability, the BIG-IP supports failure detection on both internal and external VLANs.
 When you arm the fail-safe option on a VLAN, the BIG-IP monitors network traffic going through the VLAN.
 If the BIG-IP detects a loss of traffic on an VLAN when half of the fail-safe timeout has elapsed, it attempts to generate traffic.
 A VLAN attempts to generate network traffic by issuing ARP requests to nodes accessible through the VLAN.
 Also, an ARP request is generated for the default route if the default router is accessible from the VLAN.
 Any traffic through the VLAN, including a response to the ARP requests, averts a fail-over.

 If the BIG-IP does not receive traffic on the VLAN before the timer expires, it initiates a fail-over, switches control to the standby unit, and reboots.

-Each interface card installed on the BIG-IP is typically mapped to a different VLAN, which you need to know when you set the fail-safe option on a particular VLAN.
+Each interface card installed on the BIG-IP is mapped to a different VLAN, which you need to know when you set the fail-safe option on a particular VLAN.
 You can view VLAN names in the Configuration utility, or you can use the bigpipe vlan show command to view VLAN names from the command line.

-To look up the names of the existing VLANs, use the bigpipe vlan command with the show keyword:
+If you need to look up the names of the existing VLANs, use the bigpipe vlan command with the show keyword:

 b vlan show